Scrabouillmax/collection-search-engine/README.md

     - Stop words are removed
     - Words are lemmatized with the same procedure as for documents
     - Duplicated tokens are removed
-- For each word in the query, relevant documents are retrieved from the inverted index.
+- For each word in the query, relevant documents and their TF-IDF weight for the word are retrieved from the inverted index.
-- Documents for each words are combined and sorted by relevance. <TODO detail here>
+- Documents for each words are combined and sorted by relevance.

+The procedure is the following:
+- Compute the intersection of the retrieved documents with their weight for each term.
+    Union is used if there is not enough documents in the intersection.
+- Score each document with the harmonic mean of its TF-IDF weights for the different query terms.
+    When the document does not contain a query term, the default weight used is half the minimum weight of all the retrieved documents.
+- Return the <nresults> top documents (i.e. with largest harmonic mean score).

 ### Corpus statistics